-Policy making has been mainly studied in policy analysis (e.g, [64]), with a large body of literature devoted to retrospective (ex post) analysis of policies (e.g. [17]).
-Here, much of the design debate was monopolized by literature concerning tools [75], a largely descriptive body of knowledge which helped identify how policies were designed and - in its most recent developments - looked at the interaction effects of tool

-- 90 mixes (e.g. [44]).
-Equally relevant is the role of prospective (ex ante) analysis, which encompasses the forecasting of consequences if policies were to be implemented and prescriptions about which policies should be implemented (e.g. [29]).
-However, there is little in the literature beyond general prescriptions on how to design policies [17] [86].
-Within this field, much of the original design literature in the 1960s and 1970s - 95 focused attention on "technical" analysis, i.e. assessing the functional capacities of specific policy tools and how they could be applied to achieve policy goals in abstract or imagined unconstrained policy-making circumstances [14].
-The newer design literature keeps this focus but adds to it the need to also assess contextual factors involved in tool choices and use, especially political ones (e.g. [7], [62], [77]).
-In particular, this new design orientation focused the attention on the construction over time of policy packages operating in complex multi-policy and multi-level design contexts, thus this new design orientation focused the attention on the construction over time of policy packages operating in complex multi-policy and multi-level design contexts, thus addressing multiple objectives and exploring the interactive effects which occur when multiple tools are used over time (e.g. [14], [25], [48], [49], [53]).
+Policy making has been mainly studied in policy analysis (e.g. [70]), with a large body of literature devoted to retrospective (ex post) analysis of policies (e.g. [20]).
+Here, much of the design debate was monopolized by literature concerning tools [81], a largely descriptive body of knowledge which helped identify how policies were designed and - in its most recent developments - looked at the interaction effects of tool mixes (e.g. [46]).
+Equally relevant is the role of prospective (ex ante) analysis, which encompasses the forecasting of consequences if policies were to be implemented and prescriptions about which policies should be implemented (e.g. [32]).
+However, there is little in the literature beyond general prescriptions on how to design policies [20] [92].
+Within this field, much of the original design literature in the 1960s and 1970s focused attention on "technical" analysis, i.e. assessing the functional capacities of specific policy tools and how they could be applied to achieve policy goals in abstract or imagined unconstrained policy-making circumstances [17].
+The newer design literature keeps this focus but adds to it the need to also assess contextual factors involved in tool choices and use, especially political ones (e.g. [11], [67], [83]).
+In particular, this new design orientation focused the attention on the construction over time of policy packages operating in complex multi-policy and multi-level design contexts, thus addressing multiple objectives and exploring the interactive effects which occur when multiple tools are used over time (e.g. [17], [28], [50], [51], [57]).

-- Equally, economists have been concerned with policy making, focusing much of their research on rational theories of public decision making and formal methods for the ex-ante and ex-post evaluation of public policies (see for instance [24]).
-Cost-Benefit Analysis (see [21], [67]) is widely used and, perhaps, the best known method for evaluating public policies among both practitioners and researchers (e.g. the Cost-Benefit Analysis manual of the European Union 1 and the World Bank manuals about - CBA2).
-However, Cost-Benefit Analysis is not without contemporary critics (for example, [1], [2]) and many other approaches have been developed such as, for instance, Real Options Analysis (see [81], [84]).
-Economists have developed mechanism design theory (e.g. [50], [51], [61], [65], [66]) to support policy making processes by first identifying the desired outcome or social goal to be achieved, then checking whether or not an appropriate institution (mechanism) could be designed to attain that goal and finally exploring what form that mechanism might take (e.g. [7], [62]).
+Equally, economists have been concerned with policy making, focusing much of their research on rational theories of public decision making and formal methods for the ex-ante and ex-post evaluation of public policies (see for instance [27]).
+Cost-Benefit Analysis (see [24], [73]) is widely used and, perhaps, the best known method for evaluating public policies among both practitioners and researchers (e.g. the Cost-Benefit Analysis manual of the European Union and the World Bank manuals about CBA ).
+However, Cost-Benefit Analysis is not without contemporary critics (for example, [1], [2]) and many other approaches have been developed such as, for instance, Real Options Analysis (see [87], [90]).
+Economists have developed mechanism design theory (e.g. [53], [54], [66], [71], [72]) to support policy making processes by first identifying the desired outcome or social goal to be achieved, then checking whether or not an appropriate institution (mechanism) could be designed to attain that goal and finally exploring what form that mechanism might take (e.g. [11], [67]).

-As authors of this paper and decision analysts with expertise in different fields, we are particularly interested in the contribution that Operational Research (O.R.) and Decision Aiding [85] can offer to the field of policy design.
-O.R., unlike economics, does not possess a "world view", i.e. an underlying holistic theory for how the world works [54].
-The natural unit of interest in O.R. is "the problem", which has to be studied, structured, modeled, understood and, hopefully, improved [54].
+As authors of this paper and decision analysts with expertise in different fields, we are particularly interested in the contribution that Operational Research (OR) and Decision Aiding [91] can offer to the field of policy design.
+OR, unlike economics, does not possess a "world view", i.e. an underlying holistic theory for how the world works [58].
+The natural unit of interest in OR is "the problem", which has to be studied, structured, modeled, understood and, hopefully, improved [58].